-We picked it up from an ad on Facebook marketplace and it was in pretty good condition other than a damaged corner.
+We picked it up from an ad on Facebook Marketplace and it was in pretty good condition other than a damaged corner.
 I knew it would be the perfect candidate for a chalk paint makeover.

 - Electric Screwdriver to remove hardware